jtorde/DockMark/README.md

 Launch Hammerspoon once and grant it **Accessibility** permission when prompted (System Settings → Privacy & Security → Accessibility).
 DockMark won't work without it.

+Go to Hammerspoon → Preferences and check the option "Launch Hammerspoon at login".

 ### 2. Install the script

 The commands below work **whether or not you already have a `~/.hammerspoon/init.lua`**.
 They install DockMark as a module and add a single `require` line to your config, creating `init.lua` if it doesn't exist and leaving any existing config untouched.